What You Need to Know About Separation and Divorce

 - You have a Separation Agreement, signed by both parties, and you’ve been separated for more than 6 months or 1 year.

 Congratulations!
 You’ve got an uncontested divorce.
 Your case should be relatively quick and easy to do, with little in the way of stress or expense for you.
 Your case will proceed pretty much as set forth in “C” above.
 For step “4”, you won’t have an actual hearing.
-Instead, you and a friend or family member will sign affidavits (written statements made under oath) to establish that what you say in the Complaint is true (i.e., that you have lived in Virginia for more than six months, that you separated on a certain date, that you’ve been living separate and apart since that time, that you have the intent to separate permanently, and that all your property, support, and custody controversies have been settled by the Separation Agreement).
+Instead, you will sign an affidavit (written statement made under oath) to establish that what you say in the Complaint is true (i.e., that you have lived in Virginia for more than six months, that you separated on a certain date, that you’ve been living separate and apart since that time, that you have the intent to separate permanently, and that all your property, support, and custody controversies have been settled by the Separation Agreement).
 Then we prepare a Final Decree and file the whole package with the Clerk of Court.
 A few days to a few weeks later (our courts do get backlogged at times) the Final Decree is signed by a judge and we get a copy to send to you.
 The entire process can take as little as a month, if you are in a hurry and your spouse is willing to cooperate to get the job done.

 So, can I set the date for my wedding to my new love for a month and a day from when the Complaint is filed?